Bruins vs Islanders Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 04)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every facet between the Bruins and Islanders and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every angle between the Bruins and Islanders and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-Remi has been most fixated on the growing weight emotional bettors regularly put on New York’s strength factors between a Bruins team going up against a possibly improved Islanders team.
-In reality, the true game analytics might reflect a moderate lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most fixated on the unproportionally assigned factor knucklehead sportsbettors often put on New York’s strength factors between a Bruins team going up against a possibly rested Islanders team.
+It appears the true game analytics might reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.